Educational Program - Student Wellbeing

 Staff, parents and students work together to provide a safe, caring and supportive learning environment where all students have the right to achieve their best and teachers have the right to teach; the school nurtures and guides students to respect learning, to have compassion for others and to work to achieve their best.

-Seaview High School’s Behaviour Management procedures are consistent with the DECD Discipline Policy.
+Seaview High School’s Behaviour Management procedures are consistent with the Department for Education's Discipline Policy.
 Our procedures, actions and interactions are guided by our values: Respect, Empathy, Resilience and Integrity.

-A Student Wellbeing/Services team; comprising of the Assistant Principal, Student Counsellor, Special Needs and Student Counsellor, Future Pathways, the Pastoral Support Worker (Chaplain), and Year Level Managers works collaboratively to provide support to staff in their work with students.
+A Wellbeing for Learning & Life (WFLL) team; comprising of the Assistant Principal - Wellbeing, Student Counsellors, Youth Worker and Year Level Managers works collaboratively to provide support to staff in their work with students.

-An Aboriginal Education Teacher, Aboriginal Education Worker and Student Mentor provide further support.
-The Student Service team liaises with staff, families and outside agencies.
+An Aboriginal Education Teacher, Aboriginal Secondary Education Worker and Student Mentor provide further support.
+The WFLL team liaises with staff, families and outside agencies.